 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CHC, see our tuition and fees and room and board pages.

-The student loan default rate at CHC is 9.2%.
-This is about the same as the national default rate of 10.1%.
+The student loan default rate at CHC is 7.5%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for CHC are given below.